bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 <div>{%- include extensions/svg.html href='/assets/blog/Differentiable/DifferentiableVeeModel.svg' scale='65%' -%}</div>

-As artificial intelligence becomes increasingly present in our engineering tools processes, differentiable engineering's inherent compatibility with the V model may expedite integrating human engineers with artificial design aides to maximize product scale product fitness.
+As artificial intelligence becomes increasingly present in our engineering tools processes, differentiable engineering's inherent compatibility with the V model may expedite integrating human engineers with artificial design aides to maximize product-scale product fitness.
+By modeling not only product content but how it evolves though it's differentials, AI and ML may enable new paradigms of generative CAD and CAE.
+I look forward to seeing what we make.

 ## Background and credits